KDE/kaidan/CONTRIBUTING.md

 ## Notifications

-Notifications are triggered by `src/Notifications` via KNotifications.
+Notifications are triggered by `src/Notifications` via [KNotifications](https://api.kde.org/frameworks/knotifications/html/index.html).
 The configuration file `misc/kaidan.notifyrc` is used by KNotifications.
 It is automatically installed when you install Kaidan.
 Remember to install Kaidan again if you modified that file in order to see any changes.

-## Features
+## User Interface

-If you add or update a functionality specified by an [XMPP Extension Protocol (XEP)](https://xmpp.org/extensions/), adjust the [Description of a Project (DOAP) file](/misc/kaidan.doap) accordingly.
+Kaidan depends on the user interface framework [Kirigami](https://api.kde.org/frameworks/kirigami/html/index.html).
+Please use its visual components within Kaidan instead of creating own ones as far as it makes sense.
+You can have a look at the components Kirigami provides by opening the [Kirigami Gallery](https://invent.kde.org/sdk/kirigami-gallery) (use `sudo apt install kirigami-gallery` to install it and `kirigami2gallery` to run it on Debian-based systems).

 ## Graphics